WaveletInception Networks for on-board Vibration-Based Infrastructure Health Monitoring: Illustrative case study of railway track health monitoring

-The total dataset consists of 15\,000 records, with 3\,750 records for each measurement speed across various scenarios.
-To simulate real-world conditions, Gaussian noise, modeled as \(\sim N(0, \sigma^2) \), is added to the ABA signals.
-This Gaussian noise is set to have a noise-to-signal ratio of 10\%, with the noise variance accounting for 10\% of the power of the ABA signals.
-This approach is intended to replicate measurement noise caused by environmental factors and vehicle-induced disturbances \cite{gonzalezEffective2023, malekjafarianMachine2019}.
-The dataset is divided into three sets: training, validation, and testing, comprising 10\,000, 2\,500, and 2\,500 records, respectively.
+The dataset comprises 12\,500 records, with 2\,500 for each measurement speed across different scenarios.
+To simulate real-world conditions, Gaussian noise, modeled as \(\sim N(0, \sigma^2)\), is added to the ABA signals, achieving a noise-to-signal ratio of 5\%.
+This noise variance accounts for 5\% of the ABA signal power, replicating measurement noise from environmental factors and vehicle disturbances \cite{gonzalezEffective2023, malekjafarianMachine2019}.
+The dataset is divided into training (70\%), validation (15\%), and testing (15\%) sets \cite{bishopDeepLearning2023}.